-Your dentist can mitigate the effects of periodontal disease through scaling and root planning.
+Your dentist can mitigate the effects of periodontal disease through scaling and root planing.
 The hygienist cleans the gum pockets around your teeth during the periodontal pocket treatment and smoothes the roots.
 This procedure helps remove any plaque around the gums, paving the way for the receding gums to reattach to the teeth.

 If you suspect that you have periodontitis, it’s essential to have it treated as soon as possible.
 Failure to do so can lead to severe side effects such as tooth loss and jawbone loss.